najamnazar/najamnazar.github.io/_pages/about.md

   - /about.html
 ---

-In my current (remote) role as a **Lecturer (Education Specialist - Level B, equivalent to Assistant Professor in the North American System)** at the [School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/computer-and-mathematical-sciences/) at the University of Adelaide, I am engaged in reviewing and enhancing course materials in the Data Science discipline.
-Previously, as a **Lecturer (Teaching Specialist)** at the [School of Computing and Information Systems](https://cis.unimelb.edu.au/) at the University of Melbourne, I contributed to curriculum development, subject coordination, lecturing, tutoring, exam preparation, marking, and research within Software Engineering and Programming courses.
-I hold a **Professional Scrum Master I (PSM-I)** certification, reflecting my dedication to continuous professional development and adherence to industry best practices.
-I also bring extensive teaching experience from over six years as a sessional lecturer at [Monash University](https://www.monash.edu/it) and as a TAFE instructor at [Victoria University](https://www.vu.edu.au/study-at-vu/tafe) Australia.
-My research interests lie in Software Engineering and Generative AI.
+I am currently appointed as a **Lecturer (Education Specialist - Level B, equivalent to Assistant Professor in the North American System)** in the [School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/computer-and-mathematical-sciences/) at the University of Adelaide.
+In this remote role, I am responsible for reviewing and refreshing the course materials within the Data Science discipline.

+Prior to this, I served as a **Lecturer (Teaching Specialist)** at the [School of Computing and Information Systems](https://cis.unimelb.edu.au/) at the University of Melbourne, where I contributed to curriculum development, subject coordination and delivery of lecturing and tutoring.
+The academic duties also included assessment and exam design and marking and self directed research in Software Engineering.
+Further before, I worked as a Teaching Academic and Sessional Lecturer at [Monash University](https://www.monash.edu/it) and as a TAFE instructor at [Victoria University](https://www.vu.edu.au/study-at-vu/tafe) Australia.

+In addition I hold a **Professional Scrum Master I (PSM-I)** certification, demonstrating a commitment to professional development and the application of industry best practices in education.
+My research interests focus on **Mining Software Repositories (MSR)**, **Articial Intelligence**, **Machine Learning**, **Natural Lnaguage Processing** and **Computer Science Education**.

 # Education

 - PhD in Software Engineering, 2011- 2016, [Dalian University of Technology]((https://ssdut.dlut.edu.cn/en.htm)), CHINA.
 (Supervisor: [Prof He Jiang](http://faculty.dlut.edu.cn/jianghe/en/index.htm))
 - MSc in Software Engineering.
 2007 - 2010, [Chalmers University of Technology](https://www.chalmers.se/en/departments/cse/), SWEDEN.
-- BSc (Hons) in Computer Science, 2001 - 2005, University of the Punjab, PAKISTAN.
+- BSc (Hons) in Computer Science, 2001 - 2005, [University of the Punjab](https://pucit.edu.pk/), PAKISTAN.

-# Research

-I have a broad range of interests in software engineering.
-In particular, I am interested in:

- - Mining Software Repositories (MSR)
- - Empirical Software Engineering
- - Software Testing
- - Education in Information Technology (Especially in SE)

 # Experience

-Since 2017, I have lectured, tutored, and demonstrated a diverse range of units in Software Engineering, Programming, and Business in IT.
-Additionally, I bring experience as a learning developer in Data Science, where I focus on designing and implementing engaging, learning intensive courses.
-Below is a list of the course, I have taught across these areas:
+Below is a list of appointments in ahronological order:
 - **Oct 2024 - Present:** Lecturer (Education Specialist) @ The University of Adelaide, Australia.
 - **Jun 2023 - Jul 2024:** Lecturer (Teaching Specialist) @ The University of Melbourne, Australia.
 - **Feb 2023 - Dec 2023:** Lecturer - TAFE (Part Time) @ Victoria University, Australia